5 Best Coco Coir Brands for Mushroom Growers – Gro Indoor

 If you're creating a bulk substrate, you might mix coir with other ingredients like vermiculite and gypsum.
 In this case, a medium-grade fiber works well.
 If you're using it as a casing layer to help trigger pinning, a finer, more uniform coir is often preferred.
 The goal of a casing layer is to maintain humidity at the surface, and a finer texture excels at this.

-Spotting High-Quality Coir (and What to Avoid)
+How to Spot Quality Coir (and What to Skip)

 When you're shopping for coco coir, quality control is everything.
 The first and most important rule is to check the ingredients list.
 Make sure the coco coir does not have added trichoderma.
 While this fungus can be beneficial for growing certain plants, it is a devastating green mold contaminant in mushroom cultivation and will ruin your entire project.